 Your compressor valves may become inefficient due to poor sealing from dirt and debris deposits.
 You may have experienced the slugging of refrigerant oil, moisture, and heat build-up or flooding problems.
 There may have been compressor overheating because of undercharging your refrigerant or superheating your refrigerant.
 All are perfectly explainable reasons for having compressor problems.

 Compressor overheating is a serious and most frequent problem for refrigerants.
+That’s why it’s important to adjust the pressure reducing valves to prevent overheating the compressors.

 Symptoms of a Leaky Valve